Tórshavn

 Dramatic landscape photographers who want aurora as a bonus alongside the world's most dramatic volcanic island scenery

 Tórshavn is the capital of the Faroe Islands — 18 volcanic islands in the North Atlantic between Iceland and Norway, at 62°N, with sheer sea cliffs, waterfalls dropping toward the ocean and turf-roofed houses that seem to grow from the hillside.
 The old town of Tinganes, a cluster of red-painted medieval warehouses on a headland, is one of Europe's most atmospheric historic districts.
 Northern lights are possible here on clear, active nights from October to March, but the Faroes sit on the southern fringe of the auroral zone and the maritime weather is the real challenge.
 Treat aurora as a bonus rather than the reason to travel.
-For the best chance, drive away from Tórshavn's lights toward dark north- or east-facing viewpoints, watch cloud breaks obsessively, and plan a trip around landscapes, hiking, food and photography first.
+Summer is better for hiking, puffins, long daylight and road trips, though fog and wind can still change plans quickly.
+For the best winter aurora chance, drive away from Tórshavn's lights toward dark north- or east-facing viewpoints, watch cloud breaks obsessively, and plan a trip around landscapes, food and photography first.